 Beauty sleep is not a myth and sleep does lessen the severity of wrinkles in the face and neck, at least temporarily.
-Part of this is due to a decline in body temperature and a shift in body position.
 The body cools in anticipation of bed time (about half a degree) and to do so, the circulatory system increases blood flow to the skin.
 This is why the cheeks often flush at night.

 What does it mean to be “radiant”?
 It generally means the color of the skin moves closer to the color of blood.
 A radiator in a house or car movers hot liquid around to distribute heat, and so does the circulatory system move warm blood around and skin tone changes to affect body temperature.
 This is why some people appear more radiant just before bedtime or during sleep.

 Increased growth hormone release is believed to be linked to the fasting state that the body enters during sleep.
 Contrary to what bodybuilders might want to believe, injections of growth hormone are more effective at stimulating collagen formation than preventing muscle atrophy.
-This suggests that naturally occuring growth hormone also plays a big part in maintaining collagen matrix, and hence the appearance of youthfulness.
+This suggests that naturally occurring growth hormone also plays a big part in maintaining collagen matrix, and hence the appearance of youthfulness.
+When rats are deprived of sleep, one of the early physical indications the show up is lesions on the skin.
+Good and adequate sleep is important to the integrity of the skin.

 There is some evidence that skin cells regenerate faster at night than during the day.
 Cell division happens throughout the day, but peaks around 2 am.
 This is literally renewal and rejuvenation during sleep.
 The peak in cell division happens even if you stay awake at night, while the surge in growth hormone doesn't.

 What happens if you don't get your beauty sleep?
 It is not just lack of sleep that negatively affects body fat percentage and the risk of chronic disease—poor sleep quality does as well.
 Deep sleep also helps to negate the bad effects of cortisol.
-Growth hormone naturally decreases with age and also with increased abdominal fat, leading to a viscious cycle of fatigue, excess stress hormone and increased abdominal fat.
-It has also been found that sleep deprivartion causes breaks in "skin barrier function and mucous membranes".
+Growth hormone naturally decreases with age and also with increased abdominal fat, leading to a vicious cycle of fatigue, excess stress hormone and increased abdominal fat.
+It has also been found that sleep deprivation causes breaks in "skin barrier function and mucous membranes".
+Researchers recently found apnea sufferers who use their CPAP machines look younger and fresher than those who do not.

 Activity in parts of the brain that control emotions, decision-making processes, and social interactions is drastically reduced during deep sleep, suggesting that this type of sleep may help people maintain optimal emotional and social functioning while they are awake.
 This is another benefit of beauty sleep.